Can You Put an Inground Pool in a Small Backyard?

 Pool Type

-The type of pool that you can build (i.e., fiberglass, vinyl liner, or concrete) may also be limited if you're working with a tiny area.
+The type of pool that you can build (i.e., fiberglass, vinyl liner, or concrete) may also be limited if you're working with a smaller area.
 Let's explain that in more detail.

 Fiberglass pools in small backyards: As fiberglass pool specialists, we know that not all spaces can accommodate a fiberglass pool.
 This is simply because the pool shapes and sizes are prebuilt in a factory and are not customizable.

-For example, let's say that our 10x20 foot pool shell (our smallest model) is a few feet too large for your backyard.
+For example, let's say that our 10x20 foot pool shell (our smallest pool size) is a few feet too large for your backyard.
 Unfortunately, there's no way to shave off those few feet without completely redesigning the pool molds.

 Having said that, most customers who think they can't get a fiberglass pool turn out to have plenty of space for one, so we recommend getting a consultation before eliminating fiberglass as an option (especially if it's your top choice).